seansfkelley/seansfkelley.github.io/_drafts/2020-08-31-oculus-teardown.md

 The breakout board will flop around a bit for the rest of this step, so be careful.
 I've found that removing it first is ultimately easier and less dangerous to the boards.

-{% include alert.html content="
+{% include alert.html
+kind="warning"
-Warning!
-The next step is by far the riskiest when it comes to breaking your headset unintentionally.
+title="Don't Break Your Headset!" content="The next step is by far the riskiest when it comes to breaking your headset unintentionally."
-" %}
+%}

 Once the breakout board is free, you'll want to separate the **main board** and the **main board support**.
 The board and its support have a tendency to flop around too once their screws are removed, so be very careful, because there is a _tiny_ plastic handle on the IPD sensor attached to the board that lodges into a slot on the right lens housing.
 It is _very_ easy to snap the handle off and permanently break your IPD sensor.[^3] Also, there are more ribbon cables tethering the main board to rest of the headset that you have to be careful not to break.